AI that actually changes how the work gets done.

 Frontier Tech.

 Frontier technology for the people building real companies.
-Next live episode: Tuesday June 2, 11 AM ET.
-AI in the Lab Episode 1: building an automated crypto trading app with AI as a partner.
+Latest episode: AI in the Lab Episode 1, building an automated crypto trading app with AI as a partner.
+Recording now on YouTube.

 01